 Phone: (03) 5671 3201

-“It’s a special job because having a baby is of the most important moments in people’s lives.
+Midwifery is a special job because having a baby is of the most important moments in people’s lives.

-They strive to provide the ultimate in care for mothers from across Bass Coast and South Gippsland.
+Our Midwifery Team strives to provide the ultimate in care for mothers from across Bass Coast and South Gippsland.

 That care goes beyond the hospital to include extensive post labour care, including home visits to new mums – whether they gave birth at Wonthaggi Hospital or another hospital.

 The midwives help to prepare families for a joyous moment in their lives by offering ante-natal clinics and classes, and support mums and their partners with labour support and care.
-These services will continue in person and on line in the coming months.